lambdaclass/concrete/ROADMAP.md

 This phase is the **curated public showcase set**, opened only after Phases 1-5 are stable enough to back the claims (per Active Dependency Order rule 5).
 Examples do not start here; they enter through the Phase 1 inventory / candidate pool, run one at a time as pull-through candidates, and graduate here only after their gaps in 1-5 are closed and their evidence holds up to outside review.

 Status: live. `tests/showcase/manifest.toml` is the curated registry; `make test-showcase` is the drift-enforced gate.
+Graduated entries:

-First graduated entry is `parse_validate` (2026-05-22); see `examples/parse_validate/AUDIT.md` for the 10-bar contract every flagship must meet.
+1. `parse_validate` (2026-05-22) — packet/parser flagship.
+First pull-through pilot.
+See `examples/parse_validate/AUDIT.md` for the 10-bar contract every flagship must meet.
+2. `crypto_verify` (2026-05-23) — toy authenticated-tag model.
+Graduates the proof scaffolding for authentication, NOT real cryptographic security.
+The tag function is invertible and the "key" offers no secrecy; the manifest's `limits.algorithm` field states this directly.
+A real HMAC / Ed25519 / constant-time flagship would be a sibling entry, gated on the Phase 4 ProofCore extensions named below.

 Expected outcome: a flagship packet/header validator has explicit authority, one Lean-backed property, report/snapshot/diff coverage, and a release evidence bundle that tells an outsider exactly what is proved and what is assumed.